p4lang/p4c/docs/runtime_CLI.md

 No parameters.
 Shows the port numbers, the interface names they are associated with, and their status (e.g. up or down).

+### show_pvs

+No parameters.
+For every parser value set in the currently loaded P4 program, shows the name and the expected bitwidth of entries.
+When adding entries with the `pvs_add` command, the user must provide integer values no larger than this bitwidth.

 ### show_tables